Healthdirect Free Australian health advice you can count on.

 What are the symptoms of Wernicke encephalopathy?

-If you think that you, or someone you know, may have Wernicke encephalopathy, it is very important to get medical help straight away.
+Seek medical help immediately, if you think that you, or someone you know, may have Wernicke encephalopathy.

 When should I see my doctor?

-If you have any signs of Wernicke encephalopathy, you need to seek medical help straight away.
-If you don't, you run the risk of permanent brain damage.
+If you have any signs of Wernicke encephalopathy, you need to get medical help straight away.
+If you don't, you are at risk of permanent brain damage.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.